vlang/v/vlib/encoding/csv/README_csv_reader.md

 # CSV Reader
-In this module are present two CSV reader:
+There are two CSV readers in this module:

 * Random Access reader
 * Sequential reader